 Opportunities to sit formal examinations mean that young people on this pathway will leave school with qualifications for work and life.
 Most young people on the Oak pathway will achieve qualifications in Functional Skills (up to level 1) in English, mathematics, and ICT and in vocational awards in the Arts, as well as broad skills accreditation through the Duke of Edinburgh Award and the Princes Trust Achieve programmes.

-Young people on this pathway typically move on from West Lea to follow college courses, Supported Internships and paid employment.
+Young people on this pathway typically move on from West Lea’s one year bridging course to follow college courses, Supported Internships and paid employment.

-Children and young people of the Sycamore Pathway may be described as experiencing mild to moderate learning difficulties and may also have medical, social or emotional needs.
+Children and young people on the Sycamore Pathway may also be described as having complex needs and moderate learning difficulties, however they may experience less significant barriers to learning than pupuls on other pathways.
 This Pathway provides an appropriately adjusted and scaffolded National Curriculum to allow the children and young people to enjoy programmes of study similar to those delivered in mainstream schools.

 Young people will access both academic and vocational subjects to educate them for adulthood.
 Work placements and community engagement feature in the weekly diet of young people as they move up the school, and the majority will learn to travel independently within their local area.
 Where appropriate, some young people access aspects of their learning through partnership delivery with mainstream secondary schools, as well as develop life skills in order to prepare for adulthood.